Azure/bicep-registry-modules/modules/cost/resourcegroup-scheduled-action/README.md

 # Cost Management scheduled action for resource groups

+Creates a scheduled action to notify recipients about the latest costs on a recurring schedule.

 ## Description

-Creates a Cost Management scheduled action to notify recipients about the latest resource group costs on a recurring schedule.
+Scheduled actions allow you to configure email alerts on a daily, weekly, or monthly basis.
+Scheduled actions are configured based on a Cost Management view, which can be opened and edited in Cost analysis in the Azure portal.
+Email alerts include a picture of the selected view and optionally a link to a CSV file with the summarized cost data.
+To learn more about scheduled alerts, see [Subscribe to scheduled alerts](https://learn.microsoft.com/azure/cost-management-billing/costs/save-share-views#subscribe-to-scheduled-alerts).

+You can also use scheduled actions to configure anomaly detection alerts for subscriptions.
+To learn more about Cost Management anomaly detection, see [Identify anomalies and unexpected changes in cost](https://learn.microsoft.com/azure/cost-management-billing/understand/analyze-unexpected-charges).

 ## Parameters